Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 International SEO keyword research: More than translating briefs

 International keyword research can help your content reach new audiences like never before.
 But you can’t simply translate your keywords from one language into another.
-Each market requires its own keyword research and strategy.
+Each market requires its own local keyword research and strategy.

 To do this right, brands have to understand both what audiences are searching for and how they’re searching for it.
 This considers any local vocabulary or slang while also tapping into how an audience thinks when searching for something, and what platforms they use.